 “They struck others in the shoulders, and their arms were torn from their bodies.
 They wounded some in the thigh and some in the calf.
 They slashed others in the abdomen, and their entrails all spilled to the ground.
 Some attempted to run away, but their intestines dragged as they ran; they seemed to tangle their feet in their own entails.
 No matter how they tried to save themselves, they could find no escape.”

 The conquistadors not only slaughtered the Aztecs, they not only plundered and razed the Aztec cities, they also vilified the Aztecs by branding them as cannibals.
-I am convinced that the charge of cannibalism is disproved by looking at the 1521 siege of Tenochtitlan, which led to the fall of the Aztec Empire.
+The charge of cannibalism is easily disproved by a rational examination of the 1521 siege of Tenochtitlan, which led to the fall of the Aztec Empire.
 During the siege, the conquistadors did not allow food to be brought to the city.
 Both Aztec and Spanish chroniclers say that the Aztecs trapped inside the city became emaciated due to lack of food.
 Many Aztecs did not have the strength to walk.
 They fell in the streets and died.
 The city was filled with rotting corpses.
 The stench was unbearable.

-If humans were food for the Aztecs, then they could not have run out of food during the siege of Tenochtitlan, since the city was full of dead bodies.
+If humans were food for the Aztecs, then they could not have run out of food in a city full of dead bodies.
 Apparently, the Aztecs preferred to die of starvation rather than eat the dead humans.
 The accounts of Cortés and people like Bernardino de Sahagún corroborate the fact that the Aztecs died from starvation in a city full of dead bodies.
 This proves that the Aztecs were not cannibals.
 Cortés and his supporters created the myth of Aztec cannibalism to justify their atrocities in the Americas.